Athaodam/plantplanetplatecambodia/README.md

        fit="contain">

-In efforts to capture, uplift, and showcase these dynamic inter-species relationships, the research institution ==Dumbarton Oaks== {Q1264942} coined the term "Plant Humanities" which  "explores and communicates the unparalleled significance of plants to human culture."[^1] Since its inception, interest and application of Plant Humanities, as an approach, initiative, and discipline, has grown considerably.
+In efforts to capture, uplift, and showcase these dynamic inter-species relationships, the research institution ==Dumbarton Oaks=={Q1264942} coined the term "Plant Humanities" which  "explores and communicates the unparalleled significance of plants to human culture."[^1] Since its inception, interest and application of Plant Humanities, as an approach, initiative, and discipline, has grown considerably.
 This enthusiasm for plants has sprouted several fruitful collabrations across disciplines and sectors around the world.

 <param ve-image
 url="https://upload.wikimedia.org/wikipedia/commons/8/8c/100_Piastres_-_Institut_d%27%C3%89mission_des_%C3%89tats_du_Cambodge%2C_du_Laos_et_du_Viet-Nam_%281954%29_Laos_02.jpg"